 Human papillomavirus (HPV) is a sexually transmitted infection (STI), also referred to as sexually transmitted disease (STD).

 More than 100 types of HPV exist.
 Because some are likely to cause more complications than others, the types are categorized as low-risk and high-risk HPV.

-Low-risk types cannot cause cervical cancer and are treatable.
-High-risk types of HPV can cause abnormal cells to form on the cervix, which can develop into cancer if they’re left untreated.
+Low-risk types can’t cause cervical cancer and are treatable.
+High-risk types can cause abnormal cells to form on the cervix, which can develop into cancer if they’re left untreated.

 Keep reading to learn more about the most common types of HPV.

 If you’ve contracted HPV, identifying the type you have helps your doctor determine next steps.
 Some types of HPV clear up without intervention.
 Other types may lead to cancer.
 Your doctor will monitor your condition so that if cancer cells do develop, they can be detected early.

 HPV 6 and HPV 11

 Genital warts look like cauliflower-shaped bumps on your genitalia.
 They usually show up a few weeks or months after exposure from a sexual partner who has HPV.